-Another area of involvement for the GPS staff is with the Alabama Natural Gas Association (ANGA).
+GPS staff is with the Alabama Natural Gas Association (ANGA).
 ANGA is comprised of most of the natural gas operators in the state of Alabama.
-They normally conduct two training seminars each year; the Spring Seminar (conducted in March 2018) and the Fall Training Seminar (scheduled for September 10 - 13, 2018).
+They normally conduct two training seminars each year; the Spring Seminar (conducted in March 2019) and the Fall Training Seminar (conducted in September 2019).
 GPS personnel assist in training at both seminars.
 GPS staff also attends the ANGA Annual meeting each year.
-Although this is not a training opportunity for the GPS staff, it is a very viable networking opportunity.
+Although this is not a federally qualified training opportunity for the GPS staff, the meeting presents a very viable networking opportunity and exposes the staff to valuable information and discussions on current issues.
 This meeting draws the mayors, directors, and managers of the utility boards which presents a chance to discuss aspects of the safety culture of the various operators in a more relaxed and open atmosphere.